joemoose/psiops/docs/character.md

 Assign the scores **2**, **1**, **0**, and **-1** to your four attributes: ***STRENGTH***, ***REFLEXES***, ***TACTICS***, and ***WILLPOWER***, in any order.

+Attributes represent your character’s innate physical and mental characteristics:

+- STRENGTH: Physical power and endurance
+- REFLEXES: Agility and speed
+- TACTICS: Logic and training
+- WILLPOWER: Presence and resolve

 Higher scores indicate greater ability.
-See [Choosing an Attribute](playing.md).
+See [Applicable Attributes](playing.md#applicable-attributes).

 !!! example

-	A physically powerful and tenacious operator who's not particularly dextrous or tactically minded: STRENGTH 2, REFLEXES -1, TACTICS 0, WILLPOWER 1.
+	A physically powerful and headstrong operator who's not particularly dextrous or tactically minded: STRENGTH 2, REFLEXES -1, TACTICS 0, WILLPOWER 1.

 ---